projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

 - Intel Kaby Lake (aka KBL) NUC platform with two disks inside (refer to :ref:`the tables <hardware_setup>` for detailed information).
-- If you need to enable the serial port on KBL NUC, navigate to the :ref:`troubleshooting <connect_serial_port>` to prepare the cable.
+- If you need to enable the serial port on KBL NUC, navigate to the :ref:`troubleshooting section <connect_serial_port>` that discusses how to prepare the cable.
-- Follow below steps to install Clear Linux OS (Ver: 31670) onto the SATA disk of the KBL NUC(Here we install Clear linux with version 31670 and then the subsequent ACRN quick setup script will upgrade Clear linux to version 32030):
+- Follow the below steps to install Clear Linux OS (version 31670) onto the SATA disk of the KBL NUC.
+In the example below, we will install Clear Linux with version 31670 and then follow the subsequent ACRN quick setup script which will upgrade Clear Linux to version 32030:

 .. _Clear Linux OS Server image:
    https://download.clearlinux.org/releases/31670/clear/clear-31670-live-server.iso